Great Synagogue (Sydney): People

-Rev Alexander B Davis was the Chief Minister of the York Street Synagogue beginning in 1862 and became the first Chief Minister of The Great Synagogue in 1878 until his retirement in 1903.
+Reverend Alexander Bernard Davis (1828-1913) was the Chief Minister of the York Street Synagogue beginning in 1862 and became the first Chief Minister of The Great Synagogue in 1878, a position he held until his retirement in 1903.
+He was assisted by the Second Minister of the congregation, Reverend Aaron Alexander Levi (1823-1883), who had previously led the York Street Synagogue in 1860–61, following the resignation of Rev Morrice Robertson Cohen.
+On 28 February 1878, the Board of Management invited both Rev Alexander B. Davis and Rev Aaron Alexander Levi to continue their services at the newly built Great Synagogue.
+Rev Aaron Alexander Levi served at The Great Synagogue from its inception in 1878 until his untimely death in 1883.

 In 1905 Rabbi Francis Lyon Cohen was appointed Rabbi of The Great Synagogue and charged with establishing a Beth Din in Sydney, which still exists today.
 From 1909 he was assisted by Rev Marcus Einfeld as Cantor and from 1922 by Rev (later Rabbi) LA Falk as Second Rabbi.
 Rabbi Falk served until his death in 1957, leaving an important library.

-Cohen died in office in 1934 and was succeeded briefly by Rabbi Ernest Levy.
+Cohen died in office in 1934 and was succeeded briefly by Rabbi Ephraim Moses Levy from 1935 to 1938, who came from the Durban United Hebrew Congregation.
 Rabbi Dr. Israel Porush was appointed Rabbi in 1940.
 Porush was born in Jerusalem, and educated in there and in Germany.
 He was living in London when he met his wife Bertha Link.
 Porush became the most senior rabbi in Australia and retired in 1972.

 From 1973 to 2005 Rabbi Raymond Apple led the congregation and made several changes to the synagogue, including introducing the priestly blessing on festivals, instituting a male choir and enabling the first individual bat mitzvah on a Shabbat morning.

 The cantor from 1964 to 1989 was Rev Isidor Gluck, who guided the service towards a less English and more Eastern European style, while maintaining its cantorial and choral nature.

 Rabbi Jeremy Lawrence was rabbi from 2005 to 2014 and was very involved with interfaith work.
 In 2015 he was succeeded by the present Chief Minister, Rabbi Dr Benjamin Elton.
 Rabbi Elton is also the Orthodox Rabbinic Consultant to the Executive Council of Australian Jewry and the New South Wales Jewish Board of Deputies.

-Presidents of The Great Synagogue have included George Myers, George Judah Cohen, Israel Green, Sidney Sinclair AM OBE Life President, Rosalind Fischl, Stephen Rothman, and currently David Lewis.
+Presidents of The Great Synagogue have included George Myers, George Judah Cohen, Israel Green OBE, Sidney Sinclair AM OBE Life President, David Newman, Rosalind Fischl OAM, Rodney Rosenblum AM, Stephen Rothman AM, and currently David Lewis.